05 Nov Working in Benidorm, Beginners guide,

 But we will do it all once you are offered a job working for us ✅

-Many seasoned workers started this way so perhaps this could be the route for you.
-Settling in now you have arrived and no doubt you will spend at least the first few nights getting absolutely trashed which is fine but eventually you will have to get to work and a proper home… We have so many different types of jobs, some people do something they didn’t even know existed!
+Many seasoned workers started this way so perhaps this could be the route for you this coming summer 2019, Settling in now you have arrived and no doubt you will spend at least the first few nights getting absolutely trashed which is fine but eventually you will have to get to work and a proper home… We have so many different types of jobs, some people do something they didn’t even know existed!
 It’s very simple,

 in order to keep a job you will need to have a good attitude, not be late or get too drunk whilst at work.